 Beneficial State Bank – Beneficial State Bank provides traditional banking services, but with a focus on the traditionally underserved: low-income communities, sustainable businesses and job creation.
 Profits of the Bank are distributed to the Beneficial State Foundation which reinvests those proceeds back into the community.
 SVCF’s deposits support lending to nonprofit organizations and businesses that typically find conventional financing out-of-reach, such as specialty agriculture, renewable energy, green building and low-income housing.
 Learn more.

 Community Bank of the Bay – Community Bank of the Bay is dedicated to promoting job creation and economic revitalization by providing affordable deposit accounts and flexible financing to local businesses, nonprofits, schools and faith-based organizations.
 The bank’s Bay Area Green Fund supports financing of environmentally sustainable projects and businesses.
 SVCF deposits support lending to small businesses and nonprofits so they, in turn, can create jobs and a more sustainable economy.
 Learn more.

 Self-Help Federal Credit Union – Self-Help promotes fair financial practices and provides responsible financial services to low- and moderate-income consumers, small businesses and nonprofits, with a focus on those who may be underserved by conventional lenders, including people of color, women, rural residents and low-wealth families.
 SVCF deposits support fair and affordable lending through Self-Help’s branches across California, including a branch in East San Jose.
 SVCF also supports Self-Help with grants from the Community Endowment.
 Learn more.

-East West Bank - East West Bank was originally founded to help those without existing banking relationships and to assist new immigrants to establish themselves financially.
+East West Bank- East West Bank was originally founded to help those without existing banking relationships and to assist new immigrants establish themselves financially.
 This effort remains a primary focus of the bank today through its community reinvestment act lending and community programs.
 The bank is the largest minority operated bank in the country, and the only bank in California with a board that has representation across all five major ethnic groups.
 SVCF deposits support lending in low-to-moderate income communities in Bay Area counties.
 Learn more.